 Inaugural Learning Impact Leadership Institute 2014 Highlights a New Era of Cooperation Among K-20 Institutions and Suppliers in Inventing the Future of Digital Educational Apps, Tools, Platforms and Resources

-IMS also announced during the opening session the first ever IMS Developer’s Boot Camp for both institutional and supplier participants to take place August 20-21 at the University of Michigan – Ann Arbor in conjunction with the IMS quarterly meeting.
+1EdTech also announced during the opening session the first ever 1EdTech Developer’s Boot Camp for both institutional and supplier participants to take place August 20-21 at the University of Michigan – Ann Arbor in conjunction with the 1EdTech quarterly meeting.

-IMS Global is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
-IMS members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
-IMS sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas that are going to help shape the future of educational technology.
+1EdTech is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
+1EdTech members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
+1EdTech sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas that are going to help shape the future of educational technology.